 This is a quick access year by year timeline including which models came in when and were discontinued (as I get to it).
-For those who are wondering, my inspiration for this is actually the (currently offline) Paiste Only Wiki and I do intend to provide a Model based index, and better cross indexing generally.
+For those who are wondering, my inspiration is the now defunct Paiste-Only Wiki which is currently being reconstructed as the Paiste part of Cymbal Wiki (click here for Paiste section).
+I do intend to provide Model, Series and Type based indexes, and better cross indexing generally.
 This quick index is quick because there aren't any images.
 But they are only a click away.

 zenstat aka Steve Black, PhD -- retired statistician and general gatherer of information about cymbals.site first published 30 August 2014